What is Tyranny?

 Engraving of King George III statute being pulled down by patriots in 1776.
 Thomas Jefferson described him as “A prince whose character is thus marked by every act which may define a tyrant, is unfit to be the ruler of a people who mean to be free.”

-Regardless of what you call it, the current President and administration have claimed the right to unlimited power, both directly and indirectly:
+Regardless of what you call it, the current President and administration have claimed the right to unlimited power, both directly and indirectly.
+Here are just some examples of the current President’s expression of his right to exercise absolute power:

 March 2026 – President: “I can do whatever I want” with Cuba.
 Link